mtravacio/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 - STANDING: subject was standing
 - LAYING: sugjects was laying

-The original dataset contained coded varible names that were relabeled to made their names more descriptive.
+The original dataset contained coded variable names that were relabeled to made their names more descriptive.
-Variables are either the mean of the original values, expressed as "mean()" or the standard deviation, expressed as "std()".
+Variables are either the mean of the original values, expressed as "mean" or the standard deviation, expressed as "standardDeviation".
-Some measurement are provied in a 3 axial model: -X, -Y, -Z.
+Some measurements are provied in a 3 axial model: -X, -Y, -Z.
 "Jerk" indicates a sudden movement of the subject
-"Gyroscope" indicates that the signal was captured with the smartphone gyroscope
+"Gyroscope" indicates that the signal was captured with the smartphone gyroscope.
+Similarly, "Accelerometer" indicates that the signal was captured with the smartphone accelerometer.
 "Magnitude"

 #### 1- Time domain variables begin with "time":
 **Signal based on the body of the participant:**
-- timeBodyAccelerometer-mean()-X, -Y, -Z and timeBodyAccelerometer-std()-X, -Y, -Z
+- timeBodyAccelerometer-mean-X, -Y, -Z and timeBodyAccelerometer-standardDeviation-X, -Y, -Z
-- timeBodyAccelerometerJerk-mean()-X, -Y, -Z and timeBodyAccelerometerJerk-std()-X, -Y, -Z
+- timeBodyAccelerometerJerk-mean-X, -Y, -Z and timeBodyAccelerometerJerk-standardDeviation-X, -Y, -Z
-- timeBodyGyroscope-mean()-X, -Y, -Z and timeBodyGyroscope-std()-X, -Y, -Z
+- timeBodyGyroscope-mean-X, -Y, -Z and timeBodyGyroscope-standardDeviation-X, -Y, -Z
-- timeBodyGyroscopeJerk-mean()-X, -Y, -Z and timeBodyGyroscopeJerk-std()-X, -Y, -Z
+- timeBodyGyroscopeJerk-mean-X, -Y, -Z and timeBodyGyroscopeJerk-standardDeviation-X, -Y, -Z
-- timeBodyAccelerometerMagnitude-mean()  and timeBodyAccelerometerMagnitude-std()
+- timeBodyAccelerometerMagnitude-mean  and timeBodyAccelerometerMagnitude-standardDeviation
-- timeBodyAccelerometerJerkMagnitude-mean() and timeBodyAccelerometerJerkMagnitude-std()
+- timeBodyAccelerometerJerkMagnitude-mean and timeBodyAccelerometerJerkMagnitude-standardDeviation
-- timeBodyGyroscopeMagnitude-mean() and timeBodyGyroscopeMagnitude-std()
+- timeBodyGyroscopeMagnitude-mean and timeBodyGyroscopeMagnitude-standardDeviation
-- timeBodyGyroscopeJerkMagnitude-mean() and timeBodyGyroscopeJerkMagnitude-std()
+- timeBodyGyroscopeJerkMagnitude-mean and timeBodyGyroscopeJerkMagnitude-standardDeviation

 **Signal based on the gravity**
-- timeGravityAccelerometer-mean()-X, -Y, -Z  and  timeGravityAccelerometer-std()-X, -Y, -Z
+- timeGravityAccelerometer-mean()-X, -Y, -Z  and  timeGravityAccelerometer-standardDeviation-X, -Y, -Z
-- timeGravityAccelerometerMagnitude-mean() and timeGravityAccelerometerMagnitude-std()
+- timeGravityAccelerometerMagnitude-mean() and timeGravityAccelerometerMagnitude-standardDeviation

 #### 2- Frequency domain varibles begin with "frequency":
-- frequencyBodyAccelerometer-mean()-X, -Y, -Z and frequencyBodyAccelerometer-std()-X, -Y, -Z
+- frequencyBodyAccelerometer-mean-X, -Y, -Z and frequencyBodyAccelerometer-standardDeviation-X, -Y, -Z
-- frequencyBodyAccelerometerJerk-mean()-X, -Y, -Z and frequencyBodyAccelerometerJerk-std()-X, -Y, -Z
+- frequencyBodyAccelerometerJerk-mean-X, -Y, -Z and frequencyBodyAccelerometerJerk-standardDeviation-X, -Y, -Z
-- frequencyBodyGyroscope-mean()-X, -Y, -Z and frequencyBodyGyroscope-std()-X, -Y, -Z
+- frequencyBodyGyroscope-mean-X, -Y, -Z and frequencyBodyGyroscope-standardDeviation-X, -Y, -Z
-- frequencyBodyAccelerometerMagnitude-mean() and frequencyBodyAccelerometerMagnitude-std()
+- frequencyBodyAccelerometerMagnitude-mean and frequencyBodyAccelerometerMagnitude-standardDeviation
-- frequencyBodyAccelerometerJerkMagnitude-mean() and frequencyBodyAccelerometerJerkMagnitude-std()
+- frequencyBodyAccelerometerJerkMagnitude-mean and frequencyBodyAccelerometerJerkMagnitude-standardDeviation
-- frequencyBodyGyroscopeMagnitude-mean() and frequencyBodyGyroscopeMagnitude-std()
+- frequencyBodyGyroscopeMagnitude-mean and frequencyBodyGyroscopeMagnitude-standardDeviation
-- frequencyBodyGyroscopeJerkMagnitude-mean() and frequencyBodyGyroscopeJerkMagnitude-std()
+- frequencyBodyGyroscopeJerkMagnitude-mean and frequencyBodyGyroscopeJerkMagnitude-standardDeviation

 ## 3. Transformation